Surface marker buoy: Safety sausage

 A safety sausage or signal tube is an inflatable buoy used when the diver is at the surface to indicate the diver's position to the dive boat, reducing the risk of losing contact when air, light or sea conditions decrease the visibility of the divers from the boat.
 The sausage is a plastic tube that is normally inflated by putting one end under water and purging the second stage underneath to inflate it.
 Inflated tubes are normally about 6 ft tall.
-Uninflated sausages roll up and fit in a buoyancy compensator pocket.
-Commercial boat dive operations, especially at offshore reefs or areas known for strong currents or mercurial weather, may require divers to carry safety sausages or an equivalent.
+Uninflated tubes roll up and fit in a buoyancy compensator pocket.
+Commercial boat dive operations, especially at offshore reefs or areas known for strong currents or rapid weather changes, may require divers to carry safety sausages or an equivalent.
 A safety sausage is not a substitute for a surface marker buoy or diver down flag, though some divers use the term safety sausage to refer to a DSMB as well as a signal tube.

 The safety sausage is claimed to have been invented by New Zealand diver Bob Begg in 1984 after a search and rescue exercise organized by the Dunedin Marine Search and Rescue Advisory Committee failed to find the two divers equipped with yellow scuba cylinders, yellow BCDs, and a yellow catch bag, in an unsuccessful air search of about 3 hours, during which the aircraft with experienced spotters flew directly over the divers at least once without seeing them.
 The divers were eventually spotted by a fishing boat.